 In 2015, graduates won the Grade 1 Colonial Cup, Grade 1 Grand National, Pennsylvania Hunt Cup, Temple Gwathmey, Raymond G. Woolfe, Peapack, Harry E. Harris, Mason Houghland, National Sporting Library Cup while earning over $600,000 collectively.
 In a sport that offered $5.8 million, Clancy Bloodstock graduates earned over 10 percent of the purses.

 Our success has been going on for years – ever since Sean retired from riding races.
 Good Night Shirt won two championships, Bubble Economy won two timber championship, Thor Thors won a timber championship.
 At the 2013 Iroquois Steeplechase, the best meet of the spring, we produced 12 runners and swept four of the eight races, including three stakes.
 At Far Hills 2012, steeplechasing’s best meet, we were responsible for 20 percent of the runners, including Gladstone winner Top Man Michael and Grand National-third Royal Bonsai.

 It runs in the family – Joe Clancy (Sean's dad) purchased Maryland Hunt Cup winner Buck Jakes, Federico Tesio winner Fourmatt and two-time Iroquois winner Owhata Chief.
-Joe Clancy Jr. (Sean's brother) is good at it too, purchasing multiple stakes winner Decoy Daddy for leading owner Irv Naylor.
+Joe Clancy Jr. (Sean's brother) is good at it too, purchasing multiple stakes winner Decoy Daddy for leading owner Irv Naylor in his first and only endeavor into the bloodstock world.

 We look for horses in America and overseas and buy horses privately as well as at public auctions including Keeneland, Goffs, Tattersalls and Fasig-Tipton.